kmjbyrne/flask-atomic/docs/index.rst

 This library also contains a few helpers and other utilities that I have found helpful.

+This library depends on SQLAlchemyBlender and HandyHTTP for extended features.

 .. toctree::
     installation
     basic
+    customisations/customisation.md
     recipes